rolando1988/Week-14-Web-Development-HW/Week 14 Web Development HW.md

 1. What type of architecture does the HTTP request and response process occur in?

-    HTTP request anf response occurs in the Client-Server Architecture.
+    HTTP request and response occurs in the Client-Server Architecture.

 2. What parts make up an `HTTP request`?